gspetrou/JetsonImagingSystem/README.md

 # Imaging System

-Captures some images and sends them with telemetry somewhere via HTTP.
+Captures some images, saves them somewhere, and sends them with telemetry data somewhere via HTTP.
+Telemetry data isn;t finished yet but adding your own telemetry source should not be hard at all.

 I originally made this for [Penn State UAS](https://uas.engr.psu.edu).